algbio/themisto/README.md

 Where 31 is the maximum k-mer length (node length) to support, up to 255.
 The larger the k-mer length, the more time and memory the index construction takes.
 Values that are one less than a multiple of 32 work the best.

-This will produce the build\_index, pseudoalignment, and themisto\_tests executables in the build/bin/ directory.
+This will create the binary at`build/bin/themisto`.

 ### Troubleshooting